-Eye Movement Desensitization Processing (EMDR)
+Eye Movement Desensitization Processing (EMDR) Therapy

 What is EMDR?

 Eye Movement Desensitization and Reprocessing (EMDR) Therapy is an integrative psychotherapy approach with 8 treatment phases.
 It has been extensively researched and is considered the gold standard for Trauma treatment.
 EMDR has a set of standardized protocols incorporating elements from several treatment approaches.
 Through its eight phases, its deliberate focus on past, present and future memories and content, EMDR can foster mindfulness, increased presence in the here and now, emotional tolerance, self-compassion, and personal growth.
-We offer EMDR Therapy in Connecticut to assist you in receiving lasting relief from the impacts of PTSD.

 Many times, you may not know what has caused the traumatic feelings.
 This is common, EMDR supports us to become gentle observers and curious investigators of the source of the traumatic feelings, thoughts and experiences which are often noticed as body sensations.

 The goal of EMDR therapy is to process the memories and experiences causing the problems, to include new memories to restore wellness and balance in the brain, mind and body.
 It’s important to understand that processing doesn’t mean talking about the traumatic event.
 It does, however, mean creating a state where these emotions and memories can be absorbed, stored properly in the brain and relieved of their emotional charge.

 How does EMDR work?